This post may contain affiliate links. Please read our disclosure policy.

-Plus, if you have someone in your family that hates vegetables, you can sneak some of them in by serving this lightly sweet, moist and tender zucchini bread.
+If you have someone in your family that hates vegetables, sneak some in with this lightly sweet, moist and tender zucchini bread.
 You can't taste the actual zucchini at all, but it's still in there!
 And since it's made with oil, not butter, it's also naturally dairy free.

-- All purpose gluten free flour blend – I love the results that Better Batter gives me, and you can always make my “mock” Better Batter blend yourself.
-Be sure to use one of my recommended flour blends, including xanthan gum so your bread holds together and stays fresh.
+- All purpose gluten free flour blend – Be sure to use one of my recommended flour blends, including xanthan gum so your bread holds together and stays fresh.
+You can't use a single ingredient flour like almond flour in this recipe.

 - Salt – balances out and complements all the other ingredients

-- Baking soda – helps the bread brown in the oven
+- Baking soda – helps browning in the oven

-- Cinnamon – adds a lovely, warm spicy but subtle taste to your bread; you can leave it out, though, if prefer a more plain, straightforward flavor
+- Cinnamon – adds a lovely, warm spicy but subtle taste to your bread; optional

-- Sugar – I use both granulated and light brown sugar to give this gf zucchini bread its sweetness, tenderness, and depth of flavor
+- Sugars – I use both granulated and light brown sugar to give this gf zucchini bread its sweetness, tenderness, and depth of flavor

 - Oil – We use a neutral oil (options include canola, vegetable, grapeseed, peanut, safflower, peanut, or avocado oil) to blend with some of the grated, drained zucchini to create an emulsion that adds tons of moisture and tenderizes the bread

-- Zucchini – be sure to remove as much moisture as possible or your zucchini bread will have an intended bouncy texture and may not bake all the way through
+- Zucchini – remove as much moisture as possible or your bread will have an unintended bouncy texture and may not bake all the way through

 - Eggs – these help provide lift and help bind it together so it slices cleanly